diferdin/MessageStore/Readme.txt

 - Hyphenated URI in specs: I looked at URI patterns before doing this, and as a result of my research I decided to remove the hyphen from the URI.
 Not sure it was a typo.

+  I'd be very much interested in your feedback.

+  Regards,

+  Antonio.